elunna/nerfhack-changelog/README.md

 * Priests start with more garlic and wolfsbane (similar to the undead slayer in SLASH'EM)
 * Vampire priests don't start with any food items.
 Instead they get potions of vampire blood.
 * Priests are restricted in lances and shuriken, but can now reach basic in riding and shields.
 Flail and trident skills were also lowered to skilled and basic, respectively.
+* Priests can reach Master skill in mace

 ### Rogue
 * Rogues also get a multishot bonus for knives.